Kitasoo/Xaixais First Nation

 The Kitasoo/Xaixais First Nation, also known as the Kitasoo/Xaixais Nation, is the band government of the First Nations people of Klemtu, British Columbia, Canada.
 The band comprises two ethnic groups who share an ancient alliance, the Kitasoo, a Tsimshian group, and the Xai'xais, a North-Wakashan speaking group.
-The government is a member of the Oweekeno-Kitasoo-Nuxalk Tribal Council and a member of the Tsimshian First Nations treaty council.
+The government is a member of the Wuikinuxv-Kitasoo-Nuxalk Tribal Council and a member of the Tsimshian First Nations treaty council.

 Indian reserves

 Indian reserves under the administration of the Kitasoo/Xaixais Nation are: